peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 It is the purpose of radiation schemes to find an approximate solution to the radiative transfer equation.
-Before this task becomes computationally feasible in operational NWP models, the equation has to be simplified in a number ways, as discussed in the following chapters.
+Before this task becomes computationally feasible in operational NWP models, the equation has to be simplified in a number ways, as discussed in
+Chapter\ \ref{chap:approximate-solutions-of-the-rte}.

 <!--
 \mathrm{d}I(\theta,\phi) =